klauswuestefeld/lizardspock/README.md

 It is a plain Android project with a [single class](https://github.com/felipebueno/lizardspock/blob/master/app/src/main/java/felipebueno/lizardspock/LizardSpockActivity.java) implementing the entire game.

-This tutorial highlights the parts of the code that use the Sneer API.
+The parts of the code that use the Sneer API are highlighted.

 Running